-- CENAPRED (National Center for Disaster Prevention): CENAPRED, as the regional center of excellence in disaster prevention techniques, provides capacity development assistance to El Salvadorian counterpart organizations in the Taishin technique, the pilot model housing project and the advisory service for the institutional mechanism for disseminating Taishin methods. - AMEXCID (Mexican Agency for International Development Corporation): AMEXCID oversees the support from Mexico to El Salvador at a policy level. - Japan-Peru Earthquake Disaster Prevention Center (Centro Peruano-Japonés de Investigaciones Sísmicas y Mitigación de Desastres): CISMID of Peru is noted for its expertise in quakeresistant adobe house construction techniques.
+- CENAPRED (National Center for Disaster Prevention): CENAPRED, as the regional center of excellence in disaster prevention techniques, provides capacity development assistance to El Salvadorian counterpart organizations in the Taishin technique, the pilot model housing project and the advisory service for the institutional mechanism for disseminating Taishin methods. - AMEXCID (Mexican Agency for International Development Corporation): AMEXCID oversees the support from Mexico to El Salvador at a policy level. - Japan-Peru Earthquake Disaster Prevention Center (Centro Peruano-Japonés de Investigaciones Sísmicas y Mitigación de Desastres): CISMID of Peru is noted for its expertise in quake-resistant adobe house construction techniques.
 As many Peruvians still reside in adobe houses unlike Mexico, Peru with its CISMID is better positioned for sharing knowledge on the improved technique for adobe houses.
-It was also opportune to engage CISMID as there was an ongoing JICA technical cooperation project in the Peruvian organization at the time, which also aims to disseminate the appropriate construction methods for quake resistant houses.
+It was also opportune to engage CISMID as there was an ongoing JICA technical cooperation project in the Peruvian organization at the time, which also aims to disseminate the appropriate construction methods for quake resistant houses7.

-(3) Japan as the facilitating donor country:
+(3) Japan as the facilitating donor country

 - Japanese Government through JICA, the executing organ: The Japanese government through JICA has facilitated the triangular initiative through the process of formulation, execution and progress monitoring.
-It assisted partners in both managerial and financial aspects of the initiative including the provision of necessary equipment and facilities for Taishin experiments, the dispatch of experts from Mexico, Peru and Japan and the acceptance of El Salvadorians for short-term training as well as long-term fellowships.
+It assisted partners in both managerial and financial aspects of the initiative including the provision of necessary equipment and facilities for Taishin experiments, the dispatch of experts from Mexico, Peru and Japan and the acceptance of El Salvadorians for short-term training as well as long-term fellowships. - Partner institutions in Japan: A number of Japanese institutions including the Building Research Institute, the International Institute of Seismology and the Earthquake Engineering (IISEE) and some National Universities have been engaged in the program with the provision of training opportunities in Japan as well as the fellowship opportunities in partnership with JICA.